Real Madrid Femenino: 2020–21

 The 2020–21 campaign was Real Madrid Femenino's first official season under the Real Madrid name following the full absorption of CD Tacón in July 2020.
 Under head coach David Aznar, the team rapidly established itself as one of the strongest sides in Spain, finishing second place in the Primera División behind Barcelona, which secured the club's first-ever qualification for European competition.
 The team also reached the quarter-finals of the Copa de la Reina before being eliminated.

 Several players emerged as key figures during the club's inaugural season.
 Striker Kosovare Asllani was the side’s leading goalscorer, delivering decisive performances including a rapid hat-trick in February 2021, which underlined her importance in attack.
 Left-back Olga Carmona quickly became a regular starter and contributed both defensively and offensively throughout the campaign.
 Captain Ivana Andrés, who had joined in the summer of 2020, provided leadership and stability in central defence, while goalkeeper Misa Rodríguez impressed with consistent saves and numerous clean sheets.
 Veteran defender Babett Peter also contributed valuable experience in what was her final season with the club.

-Real Madrid’s debut season in the women’s top flight was widely considered a success, as the club not only adapted quickly to the elite level but also immediately became Barcelona’s closest challenger in the domestic league.
+Real Madrid’s debut season in the women’s top flight was widely considered a success, as the club became Barcelona’s closest challenger in the domestic league.
 The second-place finish represented a major milestone in the short history of the women’s section, laying the foundations for the team’s continued development in Spain and in Europe.